Tracking Expenses

 Professional Fees

-💡 Use this for anything that does not fit neatly into the categories above.
+💡 Use this for anything that does not fit the categories above.
 Add a note so you remember what it was at tax time.
+Training to enter a new profession is not allowable.

 Editing and Deleting Expenses